 Your regular morning protein shakes might come with a high dose of toxins and metals, according to science.
 And, there are many risks associated with consuming filler-rich protein powders.

-Creatine, a common sports supplement, increases water content in your muscle cells, leading to significant weight gain.
+Creatine, a common sports supplement, increases the water content in your muscle cells, leading to significant weight gain.
 Plus, it increases the risk of dehydration and muscle cramping.

 Caffeine in protein powder will give tremors and sleepless nights.
 Synthetic colors and flavoring agents can be harmful in large quantities.